w3c/sync-media-pub/technology-selection.md

 ### WebVTT
 [https://www.w3.org/TR/webvtt1/](https://www.w3.org/TR/webvtt1/)

-Theoretically, one could use WebVTT to synchronize audio with custom metadata that points to text.
-However, we can't leverage existing browser support - our custom metadata would not necessarily be recognized by any implementations except ours.
+The only way to reference external text references would be via custom metadata that sits alongside audio sync points.
+However, we can't leverage existing browser support - our custom metadata would not be recognized by any implementations except ours.
+Nesting is also not supported, so we couldn't represent multiple granularities or skippable/escapable structures.

 ### WebAnimations
 [https://www.w3.org/TR/web-animations-1/](https://www.w3.org/TR/web-animations-1/)